ascoarchitect/wordpress-cognito-sync/readme.md

 ### Conclusion

-The WordPress Cognito Sync plugin provides seamless synchronization between WordPress and Amazon Cognito User Pools.
-By leveraging AWS Lambda and API Gateway, it ensures that user and group data is consistently synchronized, providing a robust solution for managing user authentication and authorization.
+The WordPress Cognito Sync plugin provides seamless synchronisation between WordPress and Amazon Cognito User Pools.
+By leveraging AWS Lambda and API Gateway, it ensures that user and group data is consistently synchronised, providing a robust solution for managing user authentication and authorisation.

 **This plugin is provided "as is" without any guarantees or warranty.
 In association with the product, the author makes no warranties of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, of title, or of non-infringement of third-party rights.
 Use of the product by a user is at the user’s risk.**